You are here

 My case has been assigned to a Magistrate Judge.
 What is a Magistrate Judge?

 Magistrate Judges are judicial officers appointed by the Court to assist in the work of the Court.
 They can also decide civil cases when both parties agree to have the case heard by a Magistrate Judge instead of a District Judge.
-If your case is assigned to a Magistrate Judge, you will receive a from that gives you the option to have your case heard by the Magistrate Judge.
-If you decide not to have your case heard by a Magist rate Judge, it will be reassigned to a District Court judge.
+If your case is assigned to a Magistrate Judge, you will receive a form that gives you the option to have your case heard by the Magistrate Judge.
+If you decide not to have your case heard by a Magistrate Judge, it will be reassigned to a District Court Judge.

 My Spouse (Child, Brother, Etc.) Is A Police Officer (Lawyer, Legal Secretary) - Am I Excused?